hisplan/star-transgenes/README.md

 # wdl-transgenes

 - Creating a transgene-included reference package for Cell Ranger
-- Creating a transgene-included genome index for the STAR aligner
+- Creating a transgene-included genome index for STAR Aligner

 ## License